 To protect the interests of student organizations and the university, no student government recognized student organization is permitted to hold an off-campus bank account or an organizational Paypal or Venmo account.
 Also, students are not allowed to use any application that requires money to be processed through a bank account.

-As they maintain external recognition through the U.S. Internal Revenue Service, Greek chapters are considered exempt from this policy.
+As they maintain external recognition through the U.S. Internal Revenue Service, fraternity and sorority chapters are considered exempt from this policy.

 A sponsorship involves obtaining funding or other forms of support for a specific event, project or activity.
 Sponsors can be considered either qualified or non-qualified.
 A qualified sponsorship is when the sponsor is not receiving a substantial benefit in return.
 A non-qualified sponsorship is when the sponsor is receiving advertising and/or a substantial benefit in return.

 All Sponsorships over $5,000 require a sponsorship agreement because they are usually more complex.
 SLICE will work with Annual Giving to assist with getting an agreement.
 Some organizations have sponsorships with restrictions that require a separate account to ensure the funds are specifically spent in accordance with the sponsorship agreement.
 SLICE can assist with getting a sponsorship account created and making sure the restrictions for these accounts are followed.